ShizukaDonaghue/happy-beans/TESTING.md

 * **_As a Site User, I can select a recipe from the list so that I can view the full details of a recipe._**

-  Recipe cards are available in Browse Recipes, My Favourites and My Recipes pages.
+  Recipe cards are available on Browse Recipes, My Favourites and My Recipes pages.
 All these pages display 12 recipe cards per page.
 Once a recipe card is selected by clicking anywhere on the card, users are directed to the Recipe Details page, which displays the full details of the recipe.

   <img src="docs/images/testing/us-recipe-details.png" width=800>